-- The Southwest Corner has built a strong partnership with PA Department of Corrections, Bureau of Juvenile Justice, local probation offices, and Wardens, as well as, communitybased services for housing, and recovery help for those in need.
+- Ex-offenders PA CareerLink® centers in the Southwest Corner collaborate with State correctional and county corrections centers.
+The PA CareerLink® staff also work closely with county adult and juvenile probation offices and serve as a referral mechanism for job search/ development activities. - Our workforce area has implemented Reentry Conferences and Resource/Job Fairs for exoffenders, including youth offenders, and their families.
+These conferences offer the opportunity for the ex-offenders to reinstate their driver's licenses, health insurance, social security benefits, as well as having their record expunged, when applicable.
+We also focus on financial literacy, credit rebuilding, fair housing, veteran programs, like the veterans' leadership program and local treatment programs for those in need. - The Southwest Corner has built a strong partnership with PA Department of Corrections, Bureau of Juvenile Justice, local probation offices, and Wardens, as well as, communitybased services for housing, and recovery help for those in need.
 We are supported in these endeavors by our County Commissioners and Judges, as well as the Clerk of Court offices in each county who all participate in our conferences. - The SCWDB has applied for and been awarded a grant as a collaborative project with Westmoreland Fayette WIB for Youth Reentry.
 The program serves youth ages 18-24 who were incarcerated or were subjected to the justice system.
 Through program efforts, participants will engage with career pathways that will include post-secondary education, soft-skills training, advanced training, and/or meaningful employment. - The Southwest Corner will be offering a Reentry Employment Specialist training here for all three counties for any and all staff of affiliated programs and offices.
 We will also be engaging with our Criminal Justice Advisory Boards, to be better able to understand the needs of those that are in our penal system before their release. - Our WIOA Adult, Dislocated Worker and Youth programs continue to build co-enrollment opportunities with the Office of Vocational Rehabilitation, EARN, Adult Basic Literacy and Education, Trade, Rapid Response, Veterans, NEG grants, etc. - Adult Basic Education providers are co-located at each of our PA CareerLink® centers as well, providing easy access for GED and Remedial and ESL services.
-These programs are openentry/open-exit and self-paced, thus allowing for continuous enrollment of service targeting those with basic skills deficiencies.
+These programs are openentry/open-exit and self-paced, thus allowing for continuous enrollment of service - targeting those with basic skills deficiencies.
 Our providers are also able to conduct pre and post tests on academic skill levels for our customers.
-In addition to our onsite partners, the KEYS program at the Community Colleges are also Adult Basic Education providers offering these services.
-The SCWDB works with our partners to develop and support access to career pathway opportunities for individuals.
-As a key example, SCWDB partners closely with our Title II Adult Education partners, Literacy Pittsburgh and the Intermediate Unit #1, to help participants obtain the literacy, numeracy, digital skills, GED credentialing, and other services needed to successfully participate in training and obtain employment.